friends-of-tutorials/securely-transfer-messages/README.md

 # A tutorial to securely transfer messages

-This is a tutorial to securely transfer messages from a to b with various coding languages.
+This is a tutorial to securely transfer messages from system 1 to system 2 with various coding languages.

 ## 0. Contents